Harriet Businge

-Harriet Businge (born 12 October 1980) is a Ugandan professional teacher, politician and legislator.
+Harriet Businge, commonly known as Baby Face, (born 12 October 1980) is a Ugandan professional teacher, politician and legislator.

 Background

 Busingye represents the people of Hoima district as District woman representative in the parliament of Uganda.
 She entered parliament after winning the 2019 Hoima woman MP by-election where her main competitor was Asinansi Nyakato of the Forum for Democratic Change (FDC).
-She is a member of the National resistance movement, the party in political leadership in Uganda under the chairmanship of HE Yoweri Kaguta Museveni, president of the republic of uganda Towards the 2021 Uganda general elections, she lost the NRM flag bearer election to Beatrice Wembabazi and contested as an independent candidate in the General elections.
+She is a member of the National Resistance Movement, the party in political leadership in Uganda under the chairmanship of Yoweri Museveni, president of the Republic of Uganda.
+Towards the 2021 Uganda general elections, she lost the NRM flag bearer election to Beatrice Wembabazi and contested as an independent candidate in the General elections.

+In the January 2026 general elections he contested as an independent candidate but lost to Beatrice Wembabazi of the National Resistance Movement (NRM) who serves in the 12th parliament (2026-2031) as the woman representative for Hoima district.

 Education

-Businge started her primary school education in Kikangara primary school sitting her Primary leaving examinations (PLE) in 1992, she later enrolled at Kyebambe Girls secondary school in Fortportal Kabarole district where she did her Uganda certificate of education in 1996.
+Businge started her primary school education in Kikangara primary school sitting her Primary leaving examinations (PLE) in 1992, she later enrolled at Kyebambe Girls secondary school in Fortportal Kabarole district where she did her Uganda Certificate of Education in 1996.
 She later joined National teachers college Masindi where she graduated with an Ordinary Diploma in education in 2001 and later in life she joined Nkumba university where she graduated with a Bachelor of Education in 2007.